Rich Americans activate New Zealand pandemic escape plans

 The virus is likely only to fuel the disaster preparedness industry in New Zealand and beyond.
 “Obviously the coronavirus is making people realize how vulnerable we all are, but what people are really concerned about is the aftermath,” said Vicino, the Vivos founder, who believes the wealthy fear an economic collapse or global depression could lead to uprisings against the top 1%.
 “They don’t want to have to defend their homes when the gangs of looters or marauders show up.”

-Sam Altman, former president of Silicon Valley startup incubator Y Combinator and chief executive officer of OpenAI, has helped boost New Zealand’s reputation as a respite, previously telling the New Yorker that in the event of a pandemic he planned to escape there with Thiel.
+Sam Altman, former president of Silicon Valley startup incubator Y Combinator and chief executive officer of OpenAI, has helped boost New Zealand’s reputation as a respite, previously telling The New Yorker magazine that in the event of a pandemic he planned to escape there with Thiel.
 However, in an interview last week he said, “It’s a very lovely place, but I don’t know anyone who has run away to New Zealand.”
 Some fellow entrepreneurs have headed up to Napa Valley, but Altman says he hasn’t heard of any peers escaping internationally because of the virus.